Query API

 Field | Type | Description |

-connector | string | Sets the conjunctive operator ("and" or "or") that will join all filters in this filter group. |
+connector | string | Sets the "and" or "or" operator to join all filter groups in this set. |

 filters | string | See Filters Array. |

-not | boolean | Sets whether traffic matching the filter is included (false) or excluded (true). |
+not | boolean | Determines if traffic matching the filter is included (false) or excluded (true). |

 Filters Array